willfurnass/data_pipeline_api/data_pipeline_api/registry/README.md

                                   (key, value) pairs that are passed to the remote storage, e.g. credentials

+  --remote-uri-override TEXT      URI to the root of the storage to post in
+                                  the registry required if the uri to use for download from the registry is different from that used to upload the item

   --accessibility TEXT            accessibility of the data, defaults to
                                   public